rachelnewby/CV/README.md

 I also love to follow the rules, I'm curious, and enjoy a challenge.
 So, after 10 years working in PR and communications, I'm transferring my skills to become a junior software engineer.

-[1]: That's not strictly true.
+[1]: That's not strictly true...
 [Here's a blog I wrote about why I decided to change career.](https://medium.com/@rachelnewby/im-becoming-a-software-engineer-here-s-why-cdf9c4475d28)

 ---------------------------------------------
 ## Projects